1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He strengthened the Company’s army for his expansionist wars.

-46. Wellesley’s reforms in the Company’s army emphasized:
+46. Wellesley’s reforms in the Company’s army emphasized___________.

 A) Modern training and discipline